roeder/schneller/README.md

 ```
 This identifies 33 variables containing `mean()` and 33 variables containing `std()`.
 We concatenate their indices (also including `1` and `2` for `subject_id` and
-`activity_id`) and sort them.
-Sorting keeps the mean and standard deviation columns
+`activity_id`) and sort them:
-of one measurement next to each other, which is beneficial for inspecting the
-data set.

 ```r
 relevant_columns <- sort(c(1, 2, mean_columns, std_columns))
 ```

+Sorting keeps the mean and standard deviation columns
+of one measurement next to each other, which is nice when inspecting the
+data set.
 We can then extract the 68 relevant columns.

 ```r
 relevant_data <- complete_data[, relevant_columns]